BraidenPsiuk/pinephone-pro-tricks/README.md

 ### Changing power warnings and shutdown threshold
 - Issue
-  - You may want to change what the phone consideres "low", "critical", and "immediate" battery percentage thresholds.
+  - You may want to change what the phone consideres "low", "critical", and "immediate action" battery percentage thresholds.
+This is especially useful to prevent your battery from becoming "flat".
+If this happens, the battery can be extremely difficult to charge up again.
+This is more of a preventative fix, but it may prove to be very helpful if you don't always keep a close eye on your battery level.
 - Fix
   - Edit your UPower configuration:
     ```shell